 Understanding ArcelorMittal's Unusual Options Activity

-Shares of ArcelorMittal (NYSE:MT) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $30.39.
+ArcelorMittal (NYSE:MT) shares experienced unusual options activity on Thursday.
+The stock price moved down to $29.7 following the option alert.

 - Sentiment: BULLISH